LT-aitools/ltait-website/README.md

 We then connected it to our Github repo and manually edited some things (e.g. text/copy from Claude) and social media links.
 (In hindsight, we probably could have asked Cursor to do this.)

-Finally, we deployed (with the guiding bot-hands of Claude & ChatGPT) to our domain, using Vercel.
+Then, we deployed (with the guiding bot-hands of Claude & ChatGPT) to our domain, using Vercel.
+At this point, we found out that some things coded by Lovable didn't work once deployed.
+For example, the RSS feed broke.

+We used Cursor's coding agent to fix the RSS feed issue (changed the proxy) and to tweak some of the images/animations on the site.

+## The illustrations

+Both the hero illustration (of Netta and me) and the girl coding line drawing were made by Artbreeder.
+We then tweaked both:
+- Duo portrait: Face-swapped us into the illustration using AI
+- Girl coding: Removed the background using Canva's AI feature & saved as transparent PNG

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript